 Its $498 million of 5.65 percent debt maturing April 2018 had a relative yield of 319.9 basis points, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 That’s lower than the 340 basis points on BB bonds, the highest junk tier, due in three-to-five years, Bank of America Merrill Lynch index data show.

 David Frink, a spokesman for Dell, declined to comment on the deal speculation and bond trading.

-Dell’s bonds (DELL) are trading at levels that imply a Baa3 rating, the lowest investment grade, according to Moody’s Corp.’s capital markets research group.
+Dell’s bonds (DELL:US) are trading at levels that imply a Baa3 rating, the lowest investment grade, according to Moody’s Corp.’s capital markets research group.
 The debt implied an A3 rating last week.